 The Socceroos will enter this tournament as one of the favourites to take it out – despite a disappointing 2018 World Cup campaign, they remain one of the most talented sides in the world of Asian Cup football.
 They will head Group B as the top ranked team, though Syria and Jordan have plenty of potential to cause some damage.
 The likes of Iran, Japan and South Korea will be Australia’s main competition in the broader scheme of things, while Saudi Arabia and hosts United Arab Emirates will also fancy their chances.
 Australia will have a great chance to build momentum in their November friendlies on home soil against Korea Republic in Brisbane and Lebanon in Sydney, and if you can’t find them Free to Air on your big screen TV, or if you happen to be out and about, you can still stream matches live online.

-Asian Cup fixtures shown as Sydney time, adjust for regional differences.
-Socceroos replays available Fox Sports of Australia at varying times after the completion of the match.
+Fixtures shown as Sydney time, adjust for regional differences.
+Socceroos replays available on-demand using Kayo Sports after the completion of the match.

 Watch or Stream the Socceroos Live

-There are plenty of options available to watch the Socceroos in the 2019 Asian Cup.
-Each and every match will be shown live on Fox Sports of Australia (Foxtel), the recently launched mobile streaming service Kayo, as well as the Telstra MyFootball app.
+There are plenty of options available to watch the Socceroos in their 2019 matches, whether at home or abroad.
+Each and every match will be shown live on Fox Sports of Australia (Foxtel), and will therefore be available using the recently launched mobile streaming service Kayo, as well as the Telstra MyFootball app.
 It’s also possible that the Socceroos free to air provider, Channel Ten, will carry the games live or on delay.

-Residents of Australia can access Fox Sports through the Foxtel from Telstra sport combo.
-With the sports combo you can watch the matches from the comfort of home, and if you have to be out and about you can stream the Socceroos free to eligible devices with the Foxtel Go app.
+Residents of Australia can access Fox Sports through the 14 day Kayo free trial offering.
+With this Kayo Sports trial, which has no lock-in, you can stream the Socceroos free to eligible devices and browsers, including select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new apps and platforms arriving soon.
 Telstra customers can stream the games using the My Football Live App for no charge, while non-subscribers can grab a weekly, monthly or annual pass.

 Get Kayo Sports FREE Trial